flash62au/EngineDriver_Home/docs/operation/interface.rst

    The *Function Buttons Scroll Area* will show form 0 (zero) to 26 function buttons depending on a number of factors.
 Each button will show either:

-   * labels provided from the roster, which can be individually specfied for each loco in the roster
+   * Labels provided from the roster, which can be individually specfied for each loco in the roster
    * The default labels for |ed|  (which can be changed)

    The *Function Button area* can also show: